 Professor Lee remarked, ‘Applicants should have a deep interest in global issues and aiming to equip themselves with a cosmopolitan vision to be a future leader in diverse global settings.
 They should show their commitment in developing the ability to analyze local matters within the global context and collaborate with international partners.’

 A leading higher education and research institution, the University of Sussex attracts staff and students from over 120 different countries across the world.
-The intake quota of the programme is 40, with 20 each from CUHK and the University of Sussex.
 The programme is unique in providing practical training and global learning experience for the students.
 CUHK students are able to interact with Sussex students through a digital platform.
 Learning materials will be shared on the platform and video conferences will be held for students to get to know one another before participating in exchange studies.

 In their second year, CUHK students will spend a year of resident study in the UK.
 During the third year, Sussex students will come to Hong Kong and study with CUHK students.

 Professor Lee said, ‘Under this arrangement, the students would acquire unique experiences of studying closely with students of diverse background for a prolonged period of time.
 On top of this, study trips and media agency visits will be organized to broaden students’ horizon and enable them to apply theory to practice.’